stellar/kotlin-wallet-sdk/examples/MGI/README.md

 2. `CLIENT_PRIVATE` private key from SEP-1 client domain file.
 Alternatively, you may want to implement your own `WalletSigner`.
 3. (Optional) `STELLAR_KEY` private key of the user account with established USDC trustline.
 If not specified, default will be used.
 (Please do not drain the funds of the example account)

-In addition, when calling `trasacntion` service, you will need auth token and transaction id.
+In addition, when calling `transaction` service, you will need auth token and transaction id.
 (Auth token is printed during withdrawal/deposit flow in the console):
 1. `AUTH_TOKEN` SEP-10 Auth Token.
 2. `TRANSACTION_ID` id of transaction you want to fetch data for,